moov-io/imagecashletter/docs/file-structure.md

 ### Alphameric/special (ANS)
 An Alphameric/special character is any one of the alphabetic, numeric, or special characters.

-### X9.100-187–2016
+### Numericblank (NB)

-Numericblank (NB): A numericblank character is any one of the numeric characters or the blank character.
+A numericblank character is any one of the numeric characters or the blank character.
 Blanks shall not be embedded within the numeric digits.
 Blanks may be used only to fill out a field when the numeric value length is shorter than the actual field length.
 Leading zeros may be present but shall not be removed or added.
 Numericblank fields, when present, shall contain at least one numeric character and shall not be all blanks.

+### Numeric/special (NS)
-Numeric/special (NS): A numeric/special is any one of the numeric characters or special characters.
+A numeric/special is any one of the numeric characters or special characters.

+### Binary
-Binary: The binary data type is composed of a sequence of bytes where each byte ranges in value from binary 00000000 to 11111111 (8-bit encoding).
+The binary data type is composed of a sequence of bytes where each byte ranges in value from binary 00000000 to 11111111 (8-bit encoding).
 The syntax, semantics, and number of bytes in the string are specified in the standard for each occurrence of the binary data type.

 ### Special MICR line data types